Genivia/ugrep/README.md

                   behave as fgrep but less efficiently).

            -f file, --file=file
                   Read  one  or  more newline separated patterns from file.
-Empty pattern lines match every input line.
+Empty pattern lines in the file are ignored.
+Options -F, -w,  and  -x do  not  apply  to these patterns.
+If file does not exist, uses the GREP_PATH environment variable to open file.

-           --file-format=format
+           --file-format=encoding
                   The input file format.
-The possible values of format can be: binary ISO-8859-1 ASCII EBCDIC UTF-8  UTF-16  UTF-16BE  UTF-16LE UTF-32 UTF-32BE UTF-32LE CP437 CP850 CP1250 CP1251 CP1252 CP1253
+The possible values of encoding can  be: binary  ISO-8859-1  ASCII  EBCDIC UTF-8 UTF-16 UTF-16BE UTF-16LE UTF-32 UTF-32BE UTF-32LE CP437 CP850 CP1250 CP1251 CP1252 CP1253
                   CP1254 CP1255 CP1256 CP1257 CP1258

            -G, --basic-regexp
                   Interpret  pattern  as  a  basic  regular expression (i.e. force ugrep to behave as traditional grep).

            -g, --no-group
                   Do not group pattern matches on  the  same  line.
 Display  the matched line again for each additional pattern match.

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename